bfred-it/promise-waitfor/readme.md

 - Removed the second argument as it was generally confusing and can be easily replace with an extra `.then()` call, eg: `waitFor(() => {...}, () => getSomething()` can be converted to `waitFor() => {...)).then(getSomething)`
 - Updated eslint config, eslint is now a dev dependency.

+## 2.0.0
+- waitFor is now default bound to the native Promise implementation.
+- In order to use a custom one you now need to use `const wf = require('promise-waitfor)'.use(MY_IMPL`.